14 Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.

 Beginning at this verse and running through 5:10, we have a new section of Hebrews.

 Since Christians one day will give account for how they lived, they need to deal with the issues they face during their lifetimes (He 4:13).
 They have a “great High Priest” to help them do this.

-Verses 12 and 13 spoke of the penetrating power of God’s Word and that every believer must give account for that they know about it.
+Verses 12 and 13 spoke of the penetrating power of God’s Word and that all believers must give account for what they know about it.
 Now verses 14-16 give encouragement that there is an alternative side where their great High Priest provides grace and mercy.
-He will answer prayer to those in need.
-The greater their need God provides greater grace, greater provision.
+He will answer prayers of those in need.
+The greater their need, God provides greater grace, greater provision.

 that we have